MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/cli.md

 ### UI

 Start the Vue GUI tool.
-To create or manage a project.
+To create or manage a Vue project, such as adding dependencies.

 ```sh
 $ npx @vue/cli ui